-For securing permission to complete the work for a course, a student must submit a valid excuse to the instructor of the course along with the form "I" up to two weeks from the last day of the scheduled examination for that semester.
-Students should be aware that approval is not automatically granted.
-Form "I" is available on the student's DU SIS account through the Students' Request Handler.

-- Students permitted to complete the work for a course must do so up to two (2) weeks of the start of the immediate next semester.
-However, incomplete work of Spring semester can be completed within two (2) weeks of Fall semester. - 3) After the incomplete work is done and evaluated, the course instructor should complete an electronic change of grade form that shoud be approved by the concerned College Council. - 4) If no valid excuse is presented or the work, if permitted, is not completed within the time limit specified above, the "I" will be dropped and the numeric grade available will become the final grade in the course.
+- For securing permission to complete the work for a course, a student must submit an online "incomplete petition" with a valid excuse up to two weeks from the last day of the scheduled examination for that semester.
+Students should be aware that approval is not automatically granted. - 2) Students permitted to complete the work for a course must do so up to two (2) weeks of the start of the immediate next semester.
+However, incomplete work of Spring semester can be completed within two (2) weeks of Fall semester. - After the incomplete work is done and evaluated, the course instructor submits a "change of grade" form to DARSA after approving it by the concerned College Council. - 4) If no valid excuse is presented or the work, if permitted, is not completed within the time limit specified above, the "I" will be replaced with numeric grade scored that becomes the final grade in the course.